-If you are struggling to find time to join us for a regular on-site or on-line pilates class, here are a few suggestions how to keep your joints mobile, ready for daily activities and how to combat symptoms of prolonged inactivity.
-Since nothing really work in isolation in the human body, the best way is to do a bit of everything, you can use sections below one at the time or pick one or two of each or do them all, whatever works for you and the time allows.
+If you are struggling to find time to join us for a regular pilates class, here are a few suggestions how to keep your joints mobile, ready for daily activities and how to combat symptoms of prolonged inactivity.
+You can use sections below, one at the time, or pick one or two of each or do them all!
+Whatever works for you and the time allows.
 Be kind to yourself and don't push through pain, this should feel like it's helping not making it worse.

 Front of your shoulders and chest gets tight from just about all the activities we do during the day like, typing, driving, washing up, cooking, etc our arms never really reach their full range of motion.
 And when that area is tight it starts to pull your shoulder-blades up the back causing pain and discomfort in your neck and shoulders.
 Obviously, there is a bit more to it but releasing the pectoralis muscle is a great start.

 1) place a ball in front of the shoulder (above breast tissue) and move right to left and back number of times, you might feel a bit of tight pain initially but it should feel like the massage is making it less uncomfortable.
 2) walking through the door stretch: first with your elbow bend and then with your arm outstretched stand in line with the door frame and then take a step forward until you feel a stretch at the front of your shoulder and chest.
 3) this one is my favourite : place a ball in front of your shoulder as on the picture, lean into the wall and move your arm up and down

 You can use any type of ball like tennis ball, spiky ball as long as it's not a completely soft one.
 No ball at all?
 Put your hand in place of the ball and as you lift your arm up gently pull down with your hand.